robrohan/diffy/README.md

 ```

 Diffy then replaces the section of the original page with the section from the new page (they must match).
-In our initial example, the contents in `class="one"` and `class="two"` will be replaced with the contents from the new page.
+In the initial example, the contents in `class="one"` and `class="two"` will be replaced with the contents from the new page.

 Additionally the history is rewritten so if the user bookmarks the new state (or clicks refresh on the browser), the second page is displayed.